Lectures on Lie groups over local fields: Scale and tidy subgroups for automorphisms of -adic Lie groups

-is an analytic diffeomorphism.\,\Punkt \end{thm} In Part\,(ii) of his Theorem~3.5, Wang also obtained essential information concerning the groups $U_\alpha$. \begin{thm} Let~$G$ be a $p$-adic Lie group admitting a contractive automorphism~$\alpha$.
-Then $G$ is a unipotent linear algebraic group defined over~$\Q_p$, and hence nilpotent.\,\Punkt \end{thm} We remark that Theorem~\ref{Wa1} becomes false in general for Lie groups over local fields of positive characteristic (as illustrated in~7.1).
+In Part\,(ii) of his Theorem~3.5, Wang also obtained essential information concerning the groups $U_\alpha$: \begin{thm} Let~$G$ be a $p$-adic Lie group admitting a contractive automorphism~$\alpha$.
+Then $G$ is a unipotent linear algebraic group defined over~$\Q_p$, and hence nilpotent.\,\Punkt \end{thm}

+We remark that Theorem~\ref{Wa1} becomes false in general for Lie groups over local fields of positive characteristic (as illustrated in~\ref{ncgp}).
 However, we shall see later that its conclusions remain valid if closedness of~$U_\alpha$ is made an extra hypothesis.
-Assuming closedness of~$U_\alpha$, a certain analogue of Theorem~\ref{Wa1} can even be obtained in a purely topological setting.
-As observed in part (f) of the theorem in \cite{TID}, results in the structure theory of totally disconnected groups provided in \cite{BaW} imply the following result: \begin{prop} Let $G$ be a totally disconnected, locally compact group and $\alpha\colon G\to G$ be an automorphism.
-If~$G$ is metrizable and $U_\alpha$ is closed, then $U_\alpha M_\alpha U_{\alpha^{-1}}$ is an open identity neighbourhood in~$G$ and the product map
+Assuming closedness of~$U_\alpha$, a certain analogue of Theorem~\ref{Wa1} can even be obtained in a purely topological setting: \begin{prop} Let $G$ be a totally disconnected, locally compact group and $\alpha\colon G\to G$ be an automorphism.
+If~$U_\alpha$ is closed, then $U_\alpha M_\alpha U_{\alpha^{-1}}$ is an open identity neighbourhood in~$G$ and the product map